Updated 12 August 2020

-As many people are aware, most of the care we deliver is in the community with over 200 people in our care at any time.
-Home visits are continuing, while we are also using technology to limit face-to-face interactions where applicable.
+As you may know, most of the care we deliver is in the community with over 200 people receiving care at their homes at any time.
+Home visits are continuing.

 Our motto and mission is “to care always” and we remain committed to this.